Getting a Mortgage on Maternity Leave

 Which mortgage lenders will accept your full salary?

-There are only a few who won’t and they include Vida Home Loans, Hodge and Marsden Building Society.
+Only a few won’t, including Vida Home Loans, Hodge, and Marsden Building Society.

-But bear in mind that some of the lenders who will consider this may have caveats.
+However, remember that some of the lenders considering this may have caveats.

 For example…

-• Earl Shilton Building Society will consider offering you a mortgage based on a multiple of your full-time income, but only your maternity leave income can be used for the affordability assessment
+- Earl Shilton Building Society will consider offering you a mortgage based on a multiple of your full-time income.
+Still, only your maternity leave income can be used for the affordability assessment.

-• Teachers Building Society will decide whether to offer mortgages to maternity leave applicants based on their full-time salary on a case-by-case basis
+- Teachers Building Society will decide on a case-by-case basis whether to offer mortgages to maternity leave applicants based on their full-time salary.

-• Natwest will let you use your full-time salary for affordability purposes but will ask you to confirm that you’re planning to return to work full-time and reserve the right to request additional information if they feel that’s necessary
+- Natwest will let you use your full-time salary for affordability purposes but will ask you to confirm that you plan to return to work full-time and reserve the right to request additional information if they feel that’s necessary.

-• Post Office will ask you to confirm whether you’re planning to return to work full-time and only let you declare your reduced income if you’re going back part-time
+- The Post Office will ask you to confirm whether you plan to return to work full-time and only let you declare your reduced income if you return part-time.

-The above are a few of the caveats that some mortgage lenders apply to maternity leave applicants.
+The above are some caveats that some mortgage lenders apply to maternity leave applicants.

-All of this should be taken into account when searching for the right lender for you, and this is why speaking to a mortgage broker is recommended.
+All of this should be taken into account when searching for the right lender, which is why it is recommended that you speak to a mortgage broker.

-A broker who specialises in maternity leave applicants will know exactly which lenders will be happy to offer mortgages based on full-time salary with minimal caveats.
+A broker specialising in maternity leave applicants will know which lenders will happily offer mortgages based on full-time salary with minimal caveats.

-What’s more, they have deep working relationships with these mortgage providers and can negotiate the most favourable deal on your behalf.
+Moreover, they have a deep working relationship with these mortgage providers and can negotiate the most favourable deal on your behalf.

 Speak to an expert about maternity leave and mortgages

-If you’re on maternity leave, or due to go on maternity leave, and want to apply for a mortgage, finding the right lender is critical.
+Finding the right lender is critical if you’re on maternity leave or are due to go on maternity leave and want to apply for a mortgage.

 Approaching the wrong one could mean being offered a mortgage based on a capped percentage of your full-time salary or being turned away altogether.